Exequatur

 An exequatur (Latin, literally "let it execute") is a legal document issued by a sovereign authority that permits the exercise or enforcement of a right within the jurisdiction of the authority.

 International relations

-An exequatur is a patent which a head of state issues to a foreign consul, guaranteeing the consul's rights and privileges of office and ensuring recognition in the state to which the consul is appointed to exercise such powers.
-If a consul is not appointed by commission, the consul receives no exequatur; the government will usually provide some other means to recognize the consul.
-An exequatur may be withdrawn, which necessitates a consul's recall.
+In international diplomacy, an exequatur is a patent issued by a head of state recognizing someone as a consul of a foreign sovereign state.
+The exequatur recognizes the consul as a member of the receiving state's diplomatic corps, and guarantees the rights and privileges of consular office.
+The consul must first have a consular commission from the state which they represent, which appoints them a member of its diplomatic service.
+If a consul is not appointed by commission, they receive no exequatur; the receiving state's government will usually provide some other means to recognize them.
+An exequatur may be withdrawn, which necessitates the consul's recall.
+Former U.S. diplomat Jonathan B. Rickert noted that he received an exequatur from Elizabeth II when accredited to the United Kingdom in 1965, although not until several months after his arrival; he received no exequatur when accredited to the Socialist Republic of Romania in the 1970s.

 Catholic Canon Law

 An exequatur is a legal instrument issued by secular authorities in Roman Catholic nations to guarantee the legal force of papal decrees within the jurisdiction of the secular authority.
 This custom began during the Western Schism, when the legitimately elected Supreme Pontiff permitted secular leaders to verify the authenticity of papal decrees before enforcing them.

 Some dissidents in the church claim that the custom arose as an implication of the nature of secular authority over the church, and that such a state privilege to verify papal doctrine had been exercised since the early days of the church.
 However, church doctrine denies that any permission from secular authority is necessary for papal decrees to be legally effective, even though secular authorities sometimes do not enforce them.